Accelerated Master's Programs in Engineering

 Eligibility

-- Must be a Penn undergraduate that entered Penn in Fall 2018 or later with a minimum cumulative GPA of 3.0.
+• A minimum cumulative GPA of 3.0 is required.
 (BIOT requires a cumulative GPA of 3.5, CIS requires a cumulative GPA of 3.2, and ROBO requires a minimum STEM GPA of 3.2.)

 Coursework Completion Requirements